Alexander Tschugguel: Activism and views

-In 2019 Tschugguel founded St. Boniface Institute, a Traditionalist Catholic organisation with the stated goal of fighting paganism and globalism within the Church and to "rally those who do not want to bow down to 'Mother Earth'."
+In 2019, Tschugguel founded St. Boniface Institute, a traditionalist Catholic organisation, with the stated goal of fighting paganism and globalism within the church, and to "rally those who do not want to bow down to 'Mother Earth'".
 Saint Boniface is invoked as an anti-environmentalist figure who cuts down the Donar's Oak to build a church.
-The institute aims to connect Traditionalist Catholic communities in Europe.
+The institute aims to connect traditionalist Catholic communities in Europe.

-In a public address in 2019, Tschugguel alleged that the United Nations and the European Union overstated climate change and branded it an item of communist agenda.
-He praised Donald Trump's withdrawal from the Paris Agreement and attacked Pope Francis over his concern with the Amazon.
+In a public address in 2019, Tschugguel alleged that the United Nations and the European Union overstated climate change, and branded it an item of the communist agenda.
+He praised Donald Trump's withdrawal from the Paris Agreement, and attacked Pope Francis over his concern with the Amazon.

-In December 2019 Tschugguel organized a prayer protest outside of St. Stephen's Cathedral in Vienna against the hosting of the Life Ball, an LGBTQ-friendly annual charity event to raise money for HIV and AIDS awareness, by the cathedral.
+In December 2019, Tschugguel organized a prayer protest outside of St. Stephen's Cathedral in Vienna against the hosting of the Life Ball, an LGBTQ-friendly annual charity event to raise money for HIV and AIDS awareness, by the cathedral.
 He received support from the excommunicated Archbishop Carlo Maria Viganò.

-On 18 January 2020 Tschugguel protested alongside Hedwig von Beverfoerde, Viganò, Roberto de Mattei, and Gabriele Kuby in Munich, demanding "clarity and coherence" and an end to "dissimulation and deception" in the Catholic Church in Germany from Pope Francis and the German Bishops' Conference.
+On 18 January 2020, Tschugguel protested alongside Hedwig von Beverfoerde, Viganò, Roberto de Mattei, and Gabriele Kuby in Munich, demanding "clarity and coherence" and an end to "dissimulation and deception" in the Catholic Church in Germany from Pope Francis and the German Bishops' Conference.
 Among the organisers, named as Acies Ordinata, were 130 members of Catholic laity from Germany, Austria, Italy, Brazil, Chile, Canada, and the United States.